wikey10/wikey10/README.md

 # Hey, I'm @wikey10 ! 🌟

 Welcome to my little corner of the internet!
-I'm a Mobile App Developer by day and a Geek enthusiast by night.
+I'm a Mobile App Developer by day and a Football enthusiast by night.
 Here's a bit about me:

 ## About Me